 The musical partnership of the Scottish Pipes and Fiddle is one that is quintessentially and historically Hebridean.
-Jamie MacDonald and Christian Gamauf have taken this format and incorporated influences from places such as Cape Breton Island in Nova Scotia and Asturias in the north of Spain, putting their own stamp on the music.
+Jamie MacDonald and Christian Gamauf have taken this format and incorporated infuences from places such as Cape Breton Island in Nova Scotia and Asturius in the north of Spain, putting their own stamp on the music.

 The album features the traditional music of the Hebrides and includes songs from Tiree as well as self-penned material and tunes from further afield.
-Guesting on lead vocals is Jamie’s twin sister Anna MacDonald, Jack McRobbie on Guitar, Cape Bretoner Adam Young on Piano, Anna-Wendy Stevenson on Viola and Step Dancer Sophie Stephenson, making for a driving and authentic album.
+Guesting on the lead vocals is Jamie’s twin sister Anna MacDonald who alongside, Jack McRobbie on Guitar, Cape Bretoner Adam Young on Piano, Anna-Wendy Stevenson on Viola and Step Dancer Sophie Stevenson, join the duo making for a driving and authentic album.

 Piper Christian Gamauf is from the village of Loipersbach in rural Austria.
 Discovering traditional Scottish music through a local pipe band, Christian relocated to the Isles of Uist and surrounded himself with the famed and deep-rooted piping traditions of the area.
 Having also spent time on Cape Breton Island in Nova Scotia, Christian’s style of playing draws on both the Hebridean and Cape Breton styles.
 Winning the Glasgow University’s Commun Oiseanach Piping Competition in 2016, Christian is fast making a name for himself with his notably melodic way of playing.